31 Aug 2023

 But there are of course implications beyond our own archiving habits – starkly illustrated by the recent uncovering of Cambridge Analytica’s shady use of Facebook data.
 We should know, having not too long ago emerged from a two-year inquiry into how data about individuals are collected, linked and used in biomedical research and healthcare, and the ethical issues that arise from those practices.
 Our report took shape while the GDPR was being negotiated, and while it did not set out to propose what exactly the law should look like, it did propose an ethical (surprise!) approach to data use based on some of the principles that underpin the law – more about that later – and some suggestions as to what this might look like in practice.

 The ‘in practice’ bit, though, is (and should be) the subject of continuous discussion, no less so with new regulation about to be rolled out.
-While the GDPR has been agreed by EU member states, how exactly it will apply in the UK is currently being hammered out in parliament.
-This will eventually result in a Data Protection Act that will come into force in May 2018, at the same time as the GDPR comes into force in all EU member states.
+While the GDPR has been agreed by EU member states, how exactly it will apply in the UK, particularly after Brexit, is currently unclear.
+The UK's own Data Protection Act is currently being hammered out in parliament, and will come into force in May 2018, at the same time as the GDPR comes into force in all EU member states.
 Moreover, there is plenty of ambiguity in the text of the law to keep lawyers, guidance-writers, and IT consultants busy with interpretation.

 One such ambiguity pops up in a handful of articles in the GDPR concerning automated decision making.
 Article 22 states that “The data subject shall have the right not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her."
 Exceptions to this rule apply, but in most of those cases “the data controller shall implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision”.